 Taking the plunge with a new Weebly theme

-I've been working with CelebrationofReiki.org for about five months, keeping up with information changes and page designs for their event-focused organization.
-They have a fairly large website with over 40 active pages and about 20 new pages added every year for the events they hold.
-They have been using a design theme from Weebly that was several years old from a time before Weebly themes were built to be responsive.
+I worked with Celebration of Reiki, a non-profit organization, managing their Weebly website, keeping up with information changes and page designs for their event-focused organization.
+They had a fairly large website with over 40 active pages and about 20 new pages added every year for the events they held.
+They had been using a design theme from Weebly that was several years old from a time before Weebly themes were built to be responsive.

 A website with a responsive design is able to adjust its format to the size of the screen it's being viewed on.
 I've written about responsive design before.
 It's really important these days to have a website that is easy to browse when it's seen on a smartphone because so many people are looking at websites on the go.
 But a responsive design needs to be tailored to a laptop or desktop computer too.
 You need a design that looks good wide and narrow.